 In the late 50's and early 60's Douglas worked to license and build the Wells Hydroelectric Project on the Columbia River.
 In 1967, the first power was generated at this 840 megawatt project.
 Douglas did not initially use the power from this plant because it was more costly than power from the Bonneville Power Administration.
 Instead, the output was sold to four investor owned utilities who helped to finance the project by purchasing power at cost.

-Nearly all of the power serving Douglas County is generated at the Wells Hydroelectric project.
 Under the watchful eye of our locally elected commissioners, Wells has become the model for providing clean, efficient, reliable and renewable hydroelectric power in the northwest.
 This project boasts the most effective juvenile fish by-pass on the Columbia River, and its operation funds several salmon and steelhead hatcheries.
 These days, power from Wells costs less than half the price of Bonneville power.

 True to the goals of the early days, Douglas provides reliable electric service on par with the most reliable systems in the nation.
 The price for electricity delivered to your home or business in Douglas County is less than the average nationwide wholesale price of power.
 The efforts of the staff and Commission at Douglas aim to continue this trend.